blavejr/OrganiseDesktop/README.md

+# Thank You
+I would like to thank all the contributers who are making this project better, I really appreciate your efforts, this project started when I was in college and I never thought it would turn out to anything but seeing all you guys add features and fix the errors I couldn't is really encouraging, thank you so much!

 # OrganiseDesktop

 Takes all the files on your desktop and put them in folders according to extensions.
 NO MORE MESSY DESKTOPS!